Open For Business

 Warren is a member of the Street Tree Seminar, Inc., Maintenance Superintendants Association, and League of California Cities.
 Previously she worked in banking as Vice President/Group Product Manager for Cash Management Services.
 Ms. Warren also worked for the City of Los Angeles 8th District Councilman Robert Farrell and Los Angeles County District Attorney’s Office in Community Services focusing on the delivery of city/county services for youth and seniors.

-Mayor Warren has served on numerous boards and commissions, including the State Park Commission, Casa Colina Rehabilitation Hospital Board of Directors, and the Upland YMCA Board of Directors.
+Mayor Warren has past served on numerous boards and commissions, including the State Park Commission, Casa Colina Rehabilitation Hospital Board of Directors, and the Upland YMCA Board of Directors.

 She earned a Bachelor of Arts degree in Political Science/Urban Studies from Occidental College.
 Warren is a member of Water of Life Community Church and has three children and one grandchild.